 Email or call if any questions, we're glad to help!

-Dealers found in Oklahoma:
+Dealers found in Colorado:

 Dealers found in Mississippi:

 Joe Edward Sones Jr

 28651 320th Ave Way, Red Wing, MN 55066

 6785 Crater Lake Hwy, Central Point, OR 97502

 Select a state in the map below to find dealers

 Refer to our STATE BY STATE CLASS 3 DEALER LOCATOR.
 Find a Stocking Dealer or a Transfer Dealer in your state that will either sell you a suppressor or assist you with the transfer for a pre-agreed upon fee.
 We CANNOT sell you a suppressor directly.
 You must go through an in-state Class 3 dealer.

 Call your local CLEO (sheriff, chief etc) and ask him what his procedure is for signing Form 4 federal applications for NFA transfer and ownership.
 Make sure that he will sign BEFORE you buy the firearm or suppressor.
 If he won't sign, you can't have it and he has not legal obligation to sign.
 Your possession of a state issued concealed carry permit does not make any difference.
 Often your local in-state dealer can offer advise on which counties and sheriffs will sign.

 Have your in state Class 3 dealer send us a copy of his license with original ink signature and a copy of his SOT receipt if we don't already have it on file.
 Your in-state Class 3 dealer will help you with the paperwork required to complete the transfer.